flukejones/DIYDoom/tutorial/README.md

 }
 ```

 What is happening here?
-Where is the condition to check which side the player is on and traverse based on that? hmmm...
+Where is the condition to check which side, the player is on and traverse based on that? hmmm...
 Nice trick!
 I got it!
 So the function ```R_PointOnSide (viewx, viewy, bsp);``` returns 0 or 1 (true or false) which is used to select either the child at index 0 or index 1 ```R_RenderBSPNode (bsp->children[side]);```.
 Now to go to the other branch we just call ```R_RenderBSPNode (bsp->children[side^1]);```.
 What happened here is a good utilization of X-OR operation.